rmaicle/dlang-guide/index.md

 Information presented here possibly _contain errors_ and _may not be up-to-date_.
 This guide is initially based on the official language specification as of [_version 2.068.2_](http://dlang.org/changelog/2.068.2.html).

+## Status = Work in Progress

+I will be posting here about updates.
+So stay tuned.

 ## Official References

 The following are links to the official D Programming Language: